-03 Horizontal Deviation (Top Floor) Limit o Block B: Be - The massing of the top floor of Block B2 has been increased horizontally to the north-east to allow the stair and lift core to extend to this floor.
+03 Horizontal Deviation (Top Floor) Limit of Block B: B2 - The massing of the top floor of Block B2 has been increased horizontally to the north-east to allow the stair and lift core to extend to this floor.
 Further massing has been shown therefore to link the core to the top floor element which fronts Station Approach.
 This increased mass is shown as being recessed from the lower floors on each side, 2 metres min. from the south-eastern elevation and 5 metres min. from the north-western elevation.
-This additional area will not extend north-eastwards beyond the north-eastern facade of the 'linking' element of Block B. Be - The recess to the elevation fronting Station Approach at 5th floor is now shown as being 3.5 metres rather than 4 metres.
+This additional area will not extend north-eastwards beyond the north-eastern facade of the 'linking' element of Block B. B1 - The recess to the elevation fronting Station Approach at 5th floor is now shown as being 3.5 metres rather than 4 metres.
 This is to suit structural stacking requirements of floors below.
 Block A: The massing on the top floor of Block A has been increased in two places.
 In both locations the massing sits below the maximum AOD of the approved development: At 8th and 7th floors a portion of massing extends horizontally to a maximum of 9 metres eastwards from the outer edge of the element of top floor located at the junction of Station Approach and Old Woking Road.
-This element is recessed from both the new public square and Old Woking Road by a minimum of 2 metres.
-At the north-eastern tip of Block A it has been necessary fire escape from the roof terrace at 6th floor.
-The maximum width of this element would be 14 metres and would recess back from the new public square element would be 14 metres.
-04 Minimum Maximum Heights an Buildin Block B:
+This element is recessed from both the new public square and Old Woking Road by a minimum of 2 metres and maximum of 4 metres.
+At the north-eastern tip of Block A it has been necessary to extend the core upwards by one floor to provide necessary fire escape from the roof terrace at 6th floor.
+The maximum width of this element would be 14 metres and would recess back from the new public square elevation by a minimum of 2 metres and a maximum of 4 metres.
+04 Minimum Maximum Heights and Building Block B: The roof plan has been amended to accommodate the core within B2 as described in parameter plan 03.
+The roof plan has been altered to show the alternative 'H' shape plan of Block B (above podium level) as described in parameter plan 02.
+An additional element of 7 storeys is shown to accommodate the vertical extension to the core towards the north-eastern 'tip' of the block, as